 At this Sano seemed to return to reality.
 “Yeah,” he agreed hoarsely, and scrambled to his feet.
-Saitou noted his expression when his hands touched the ground; and, thinking Sano in this mood might want to try to help his companion up and hurt himself in so doing — the boy was reckless like that — Saitou made his own way to a standing position.
+Saitou noted his expression when his hands touched the ground; and, thinking Sano in this mood might want to try to help his companion up and hurt himself in so doing — he was reckless like that — Saitou made his own way to a standing position.

 So the first time they ever had their arms around each other, it was because Saitou could barely walk.
-It made for a long and awkward trip back to Kyoto, but at least Sano’s warmth at his side was a comfort in the growing dark; and, though his thoughts became hazier with every moment he spent perpendicular, he used the time to accustom himself to the idea of seeing a lot more of the boy from now on.
+It made for a long and awkward trip back to Kyoto, but at least Sano’s warmth at his side was a comfort in the growing dark; and, though his thoughts became hazier with every moment he spent perpendicular, he used the time to accustom himself to the idea of seeing a lot more of Sano’s from now on.

 They did not speak until they’d entered town, and it was Sano who broke the lengthy silence.
 “Where now?”

-Saitou’s energy was almost entirely gone, and his answer, “Police station,” was a barely-intelligible mumble.
+Saitou’s energy was almost entirely gone, and his answer, “Police station,” was a barely intelligible mumble.

 “Are you insane?”
 Sano demanded.
 “I go to all this trouble to get you back here alive, and you want to kill yourself going to work?”